ibm-cloud-docs/openwhisk/openwhisk_object_storage.md

 The content of the generated events has the following parameters:

   - `file`: The file or object metadata.
+This structure is described in [List objects in a specific bucket](infrastructure/cloud-object-storage-infrastructure?topic=cloud-object-storage-infrastructure-bucket-operations#list-objects-in-a-specific-bucket).
   - `status`: The detected change.
 This value is either `added`, `modified` or `deleted`.
   - `bucket`: The name of the {{site.data.keyword.cos_short}} bucket.
   - `endpoint`:  The {{site.data.keyword.cos_short}} endpoint used to connect to the {{site.data.keyword.cos_short}} instance.